 When you look ahead, be aware of the strength of having made a positive decision to improve life.
 Let the realization of having taken control empower you.
 Even if divorcing wasn’t your idea, know you can govern your future.
 Also, know the way you perceive your relationship will always color your emotional health.
 See your divorce as contributing to personal growth rather than your downfall.

 Staying calm while you go through a divorce will be tough if you attribute your feelings to your spouse.
 Once you know you are in charge of your thoughts and the feelings to which they contribute, your confidence and ability to cope will expand.
 If there’s a momentum of negativity flowing, slow it down by moving into the present.
 Use positive self-talk to shift your mental state to a higher level.
 You can find clarity and peace by dropping thoughts of blame and opting to leave the past behind.
-If you have any questions concerning your NJ divorce call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free consultation.
+If you have any questions concerning your NJ divorce call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free 30 minute in office consultation.